Who Ivanka Follows On Instagram — & What It All Really Means

 On Ivanka's roster is a strange, heady combination of millennial influencers like Sophia Amoruso and Audrey Gelman, celebrities (Taylor Swift and Katy Perry!), media brands, her own staffers, reporters, models, fashion designers, and a few regular degular shmegular people.
 If you got all of these humans into a room, it would be Hieronymus Bosch's "The Garden of Earthly Delights" but at a cocktail party, in 2018.
 In short, terrifying.
 But you can't look away.

-The Other Politicians: Perhaps in an effort to reach across the aisle — which she hasn't exactly been doing with the paid family leave policy she's spearheading — she also follows Sen. Kirsten Gillibrand, Sen. Cory Booker, New York Mayor Bill de Blasio, and the Clinton Global Initiative.
+The Other Politicians: Perhaps in an effort to reach across the aisle — which she hasn't exactly been doing with the paid family leave policy she's working on — she also follows Sens.
+Kirsten Gillibrand and Cory Booker, New York Mayor Bill de Blasio, and the Clinton Global Initiative.
 But why only these Democrats?

 Advertisement

-The Media: Ivanka follows very few reporters, but the ones she does follow seem carefully chosen.
+The Media: Ivanka follows very few journalists, but the ones she does follow seem carefully chosen.
 CNN's Betsy Klein, who covers the White House and the first family, is the only news reporter on her list.
-Klein has written about Ivanka's evolution in the White House and standing up to her father on issues like family separations at the border.
+Klein has written about Ivanka's evolution in the White House and the first daughter standing up to her father on issues like family separations at the border.

 She also follows New York Times columnist Maureen Dowd, Katie Couric, Arianna Huffington, and women's magazine bigwigs like Joanna Coles and Anne Fulenwider.
 She follows more media brands that are on the liberal side than not; they include The New Yorker, T: The New York Times Style Magazine, Vanity Fair, and Vogue.
-As a (now former) fashion brand owner, she also follows a few designers like Marc Jacobs and the late, great Oscar de la Renta.
+As a (now former) fashion brand owner, she also follows a few designers like Marc Jacobs and the late, great Oscar de la Renta, as well as several big-name models and bloggers.

 The Staffers: She follows Julie Terrell Radford, her own chief of staff; Madeleine Westerhout, her father's personal secretary; Hope Hicks' personal account (@HopeCharlotteHicks), and others.